Digital Workplace Services

 Connected workspaces

-• Standalone solutions for access, physical security and visitor management
+• Standalone solutions for access, physical security, and visitor management

-• Tech bars and service centers
+• Technology bars and service centers

 Service desk